Dwight Gooden: 1985

 In 1985, Gooden pitched one of the most statistically dominant single seasons in baseball history.
 Leading Major League Baseball with 24 wins, 268 strikeouts, and a 1.53 ERA, the second-lowest in the live-ball era, trailing only Bob Gibson's 1.12 in 1968.
 Gooden earned the major leagues' pitching Triple Crown.
 He led the National League in complete games (16) and innings pitched (2762/3).
 After his first start, his ERA never rose above 2.00.
 At age 20, he was the youngest pitcher of the last half-century to have an ERA+ above 200.
 Gooden's ERA+ was 229; 23-year-old Dean Chance (200 ERA+ in 1964) was the only other pitcher under the age of 25 to do so.
 From August 31 through September 16, Gooden threw 31 consecutive scoreless innings over four games, and through October 2, threw 49 consecutive innings over seven games without allowing an earned run.
 Gooden had one of the highest quality start percentages in a season, with 33 quality starts in 35 games.

 In September, he pitched back-to-back nine-inning games allowing no runs, but received no-decisions in both games.
 In his four losses, Gooden allowed 26 hits and five walks in 28 innings, with 28 strikeouts and a 2.89 ERA.
 The Mets finished second in the 1985 NL East.
 Teammates jokingly blamed Gooden for having lost 4 games, thereby mathematically costing them the division title.
 That year, Gooden became one of only 15 black pitchers ever to win 20 games in a season, the most recent of whom was David Price.
-Gooden became the youngest-ever recipient of the Cy Young Award and Pitcher of the Year Award.
+Gooden became the youngest-ever recipient of the Cy Young Award and Pitcher of the Year Award, and was also named the Associated Press Athlete of the Year.
 That November, Gooden turned 21.

 Travelers descending the steps of the side entrance to Manhattan's Penn Station were greeted by an enormous photograph of Gooden in mid-motion that recorded his season's strikeout totals as the year progressed.
 Likewise, those strolling the streets of Manhattan's West Side could gaze up at a 102 feet tall Sports Illustrated mural of Gooden painted on the side of a building at 351 West 42nd Street in Times Square, whose caption asked "How does it feel to look down the barrel of a loaded gun?"
 In a span of 50 starts from August 11, 1984, to May 6, 1986, Gooden posted a record of 37–5 with a 1.38 ERA; he had 412 strikeouts and 90 walks in 406 innings.